-For much of the last 50 years, pharmaceutical commercialisation has been based upon the view that doctors are primarily driven by clinical data and always prescribed rationally.
-As competition within the industry increased, companies had to challenge this traditional view to ensure they continued to remain commercial successful – with many executives looking to fast moving consumer goods (FMCG) companies for inspiration.
+For much of the last 50 years, pharmaceutical commercialisation has been based upon the view that doctors are primarily driven by clinical data and always prescribe rationally.
+As competition within the industry increased, companies had to challenge this traditional view to ensure they continued to remain commercially successful – with many executives looking to fast moving consumer goods (FMCG) companies for inspiration.
 The primacy of marketing and brands in these organisations drove growth and many executives sought to emulate their approach.
 To build equivalent marketing capabilities, pharmaceutical companies invested in training, processes and teams to create highly effective marketing machines, as illustrated by the ‘statin’ wars of the late 90’s/early 00’s.
 Though at times some companies broke industry guidelines in pursuit of commercial return, taken as a whole, marketing in the pharmaceutical industry has enabled greater prescriber and patient choice.
-In more recent years, the industry has had to adapt to healthcare systems that demand greater value for money due to aging populations and healthcare budgets that cannot keep pace with the increased demand from patients and consumers.
+In more recent years, the industry has had to adapt to healthcare systems that demand greater value for money due to ageing populations and healthcare budgets that cannot keep pace with the increased demand from patients and consumers.
 Nearly all companies have therefore now established market access and health economic capabilities, and have integrated these critical functions into the strategic marketing planning process.
 With a stronger market access focus, companies can create and implement stronger marketing strategies.

 Starting to flex the digital muscles

 Like market access, ‘digital’ has caused pharmaceutical companies to re-look at their commercialisation approaches in pursuit of greater marketing effectiveness.
-As society has ‘gone digital’, so have the ways in which HCPs chosen to acquire information that will support their prescribing decision.
-With no prior blueprint on how to ‘go digital’ in their marketing, early pioneer companies such as Merck & Co. and Eli Lilly took a ‘commercial R&D’ approach to digital, characterised by ‘fast fail’ approach – invest in new ways of working, learn what works, and kill what doesn’t.
+As society has ‘gone digital’, so have the ways in which HCPs choose to acquire information that will support their prescribing decision.
+With no prior blueprint on how to ‘go digital’ in their marketing, early pioneer companies such as Merck & Co. and Eli Lilly took a ‘commercial R&D’ approach to digital, characterised by a ‘fast fail’ approach – invest in new ways of working, learn what works, and kill what doesn’t.
 The creation of dedicated teams has enabled these companies to build core capabilities that are now the envy of their peers.
 For many pharmaceutical companies however, the conservative and highly regulated nature of the industry has slowed digital adoption due to a combination of regulatory and confidentiality concerns and issues around promotion of prescription medicines to patients.
 In parallel with the industry beginning to flex its ‘digital marketing’ muscles, an eco-system of agencies have emerged that promise superior gains if a particular digital channel is used.
-This combined with the industries limited experience in the area, has meant some pharma companies have unfortunately wasted their shareholders’ money.
+This, combined with the industry’s limited experience in the area, has meant some pharma companies have unfortunately wasted their shareholders’ money.
 Having spent years building core marketing strengths, the pharmaceutical industry is now being seduced by unproven ‘supplements’ to continue to grow.

 The dangers of allowing strategic marketing to atrophy